 However, it is not enough to make your website mobile-friendly if you want to have the edge over your competitors.
 You should also have to look into its page speed.
-This refers to the time it takes a specific web page to display its content such as text, images and more.
+This refers to the time it takes a specific web page to display its content like text, images and more.

 Why Do You Need to Optimize for Speed?

 Page speed can work wonders for your brand; that is if you’ll have it optimized.
 There are different steps to follow in optimizing your web page, and this starts with analyzing its current performance.
 You have to find out how fast your web page loads.
 If you’re able to confirm that it has a slow loading time, then you need to speed up your website.
 You can use methods like optimizing images, minifying codes and a caching system.

 You can also use a site builder that’s pre-designed for speed to avoid the hassle of optimizing it yourself.
 When your site loads fast, you can receive 25% more views in ads, have lower bounce rates, and better reputation.
 Plus, your users will stay longer.
 To put it simply, your page speed spells the difference between providing great user experience and poor user experience.

 From Google’s standard, your website should have a minimum speed of less than half a second.
 But they have set the threshold to 2 seconds.
 Loading time beyond that would mean that your site is slow.